nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

    For Nuage release 5.4.1, go `here <https://docs.openshift.com/container-platform/3.11/install/host_preparation.html>`_.

    ..
+Note:: Lock all your hosts to RHEL 7.5 as the supported platform.
+This can be done by using the command ``subscription-manager release --set=7.5``

+   ..
 Note:: Skip the yum update part in the OpenShift Host Preparation guide.

+   ..
+Note:: We have noticed that sometimes ``iptables-1.4.21-28`` and ``iptables-services-1.4.21-28`` can cause issues with kube-proxy.
+It is advised to use ``iptables-1.4.21-24.1`` and ``iptables-services-1.4.21-24.1`` instead.
+This is a known Red Hat issue on RHEL 7.5 (https://bugzilla.redhat.com/show_bug.cgi?id=1616150).

 2. Load the following docker images on your master node: